GabrielVoica/GabrielVoica/README.md

 - I consider myself a **techthusiast** :computer:.
 My relationship with technology was love at first sight. :heart:
 - I'm a **big fan of **open source projects**** and the open source community :four_leaf_clover:, and i hope to one day contribute to an open source project :earth_africa:.
-- Appart from coding and thinking about what Linus Torvalds is doing, **i love doing sport and keeping a healthy livestyle** :green_apple:.
-- Currently i'm studying **web development** in a private academy but in my free time i study  more coding topics :green_book: like Algorithms, Data Structures and Design Patterns.
+- Currently i'm working as a Web Developer but in my free time i study  more coding topics :green_book: like Algorithms, Data Structures and Design Patterns, and also Pentesting.
-- I love using my **creativity** while coding :star:, i consider good software a type of beautiful and modern art. :pencil2:
+- I love using my **creativity** while coding :star: